ray-project/llm-numbers/README.md

 The [LLaMa paper](https://arxiv.org/abs/2302.13971) mentions it took them 21 days to train LLaMa using 2048 GPUs A100 80GB GPUs.
 We considered training our own model on the Red Pajama training set, then we ran the numbers.
 The above is assuming everything goes right, nothing crashes, and the calculation succeeds on the first time, etc. Plus it involves the coordination of 2048 GPUs.
 That’s not something most companies can do (shameless plug time: of course, we at Anyscale can – that’s our [bread and butter](https://www.anyscale.com/blog/training-175b-parameter-language-models-at-1000-gpu-scale-with-alpa-and-ray)!
 Contact us if you’d like to learn more).
 The point is that training your own LLM is possible, but it’s not cheap.
 And it will literally take days to complete each run.
 Much cheaper to use a pre-trained model.

-### &lt; 0.001: Cost ratio of fine tuning vs training from scratch
+### &lt; 0.001: Cost ratio of fine-tuning vs training from scratch

 This is a bit of a generalization, but the cost of fine tuning is negligible.
 We showed for example that you can fine tune a [6B parameter model for about $7](https://www.anyscale.com/blog/how-to-fine-tune-and-serve-llms-simply-quickly-and-cost-effectively-using).
 Even at OpenAI’s rate for its most expensive fine-tunable model, Davinci, it is 3c per 1000 tokens.
 That means to fine tune on the entire works of Shakespeare (about 1 million words), you’re looking at $40[^5].
 However, fine tuning is one thing and training from scratch is another …

-## GPU Memory
+## GPU memory

 If you’re self-hosting a model, it’s really important to understand GPU memory because LLMs push your GPU’s memory to the limit.
 The following statistics are specifically about inference.
-You need considerably more memory for training or fine tuning.
+You need considerably more memory for training or fine-tuning.

-### V100: 16GB, A10G: 24GB, A100: 40/80GB: GPU Memory Capacities
+### V100: 16GB, A10G: 24GB, A100: 40/80GB: GPU memory capacities

 It may seem strange, but it’s important to know the amount of memory different types of GPUs have.
 This will cap the number of parameters your LLM can have.
 Generally, we like to use A10Gs because they cost $1.50 to $2 per hour each at AWS on-demand prices and have 24G of GPU memory, vs the A100s which will run you about $5 each at AWS on-demand prices.